yitzikc/mre-alarm-timer/README.md

-# Alarm Timer for theMixed Reality Extension SDK
+# Alarm Timer for the Mixed Reality Extension SDK

 This is a countdown timer which you can embed into an AltspaceVR virtual world.
 It's written using the [Mixed Reality Extension SDK](https://github.com/Microsoft/mixed-reality-extension-sdk).